How to fill deep cracks in Plaster walls and ceilings

 Once you have found the nearest solid surface to the edge of the crack mark an outline with a pencil to show you how big the area is.

-Protect the local area and flooring around the wall or ceiling you are going to work on, dust sheets or thick cardboard work well.
+Protect the local area and flooring around the wall or ceiling you are going to work on.
+Use dust sheets or thick cardboard to prevent damage to flooring surfaces.

-Using a 5-in-1 scraper or a hammer and cold chisel remove any loose plaster and debris from around the crack and between the gap created,
+I like to use a 5-in-1 scraper or a hammer and cold chisel to remove any loose plaster and debris from around the crack and between the gap created,